|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Weekly Technical Indicators: [See NSC weekly technical indicators chart] Weekly technical indicators are neutral.
 The weekly MACD line is below its signal line since October 24, 2025.
-The distance between MACD and the signal line is low and getting smaller.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

-Short-term trend: [See NSC short-term trend chart] A short-term uptrend had started on November 20, 2025 at 280.09 and reached 300.42 on December 16, 2025.
-NSC gained -20.33 points, or -7.26%, in 26 days.
-The chart has formed a Rising Channel chart pattern.
-The uptrend support line (295.37) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.
+Short-term trend: [See NSC short-term trend chart] A short-term downtrend had started on December 16, 2025 at 300.42 and reached 283.31 on January 8, 2026.
+NSC lost 17.11 points, or 5.70%, in 23 days.
+The chart has formed a Falling Wedge chart pattern.
+The downtrend resistance line (282.82) is broken.
+A broken support is considered to be a long-term bullish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a short-term trend.

 Daily Technical Indicators: [See NSC daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily MACD line has moved below its signal line.
-Such crossover is considered a bearish signal.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
+Such crossover is considered a bullish signal.
+Oscillators are designed to signal a possible trend reversal.
+They can act as alerts and should be taken in conjunction with other technical analysis tools.
+Oscillators can be used to confirm other technical signals.
+Use the following link to access Lane's Stochastic help.
+The daily MACD line is below its signal line since December 17, 2025.
+This is an indication that the short-term trend is down.
+During the last week, the price has risen above the Parabolic SAR (stop and reversal).
+A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
-The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
-The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
-Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
+Price is close to the 50 Day Moving Average.
+The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
+Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
+Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |